DNSFilter/slate/source/v3/website-category-api.html.md

 # Category Taxonomies

-You can choose to use either the "IAB Tech Lab Content Taxonomy / Quality Assurance Guidelines (QAG) Taxonomy" (iabv1) or "Web Shrinker" (webshrinker).
+You can choose to use either the "IAB Tech Lab Content Taxonomy / Quality Assurance Guidelines (QAG) Taxonomy" (iabv1) or "Webshrinker" (webshrinker).
 When you make a category API request, pass in the query parameter "taxonomy" with the value set to "iabv1" or "webshrinker" as needed.

-The IAB Content Taxonomy contains over 400 categories and the Web Shrinker taxonomy is composed of 40 top-level categories.
+The IAB Content Taxonomy contains over 400 categories and the Webshrinker taxonomy is composed of 40 top-level categories.

-See [Supported IAB Website Categories](iab-website-categories.html) or [Web Shrinker Website Categories](web-shrinker-categories.html) for additional information.
+See [Supported IAB Website Categories](iab-website-categories.html) or [Webshrinker Website Categories](web-shrinker-categories.html) for additional information.

 # Making Requests